idanb93/secure-vault/README.md

 ## Goals

-Provide secure user password and information storage platform.
+Provide a secure storage platform for passwords and information.

 ## Motivation